 If you’re a woman who struggles with obesity, it’s even more puzzling for you.
 And you don’t appreciate the government or health officials blaming you.
 After all, if been trying to figure out this women’s obesity thing for yourself.
 You’ve been on the dieting rollercoaster so many times you’re dizzy.

 You’ve lost count of the number of diets you’ve tried and the total number of pounds you’ve lost in the past few decades.
 You’ve tried all the major diet plans — Weight Watchers, Jenny Craig, Nutrisystem, Atkins.
-You’ve tried starvation dieting, fad dieting, calorie restricted dieting (everything in moderation, as long as you stayed within your calorie limit.)
+You’ve tried starvation dieting, fad dieting, and calorie-restricted dieting (everything in moderation, as long as you stay within your calorie limit.)

 Let us assure you of this…